Without Compassion

-Without Compassion (Sin compasión) is a 1994 Peruvian drama film directed by Francisco José Lombardi, and based on the 1866 novel Crime and Punishment by Fyodor Dostoyevsky.
+Without Compassion (Sin compasión) is a 1994 drama film directed by Francisco José Lombardi from a screenplay written by Augusto Cabada.
+It is based on the 1866 novel Crime and Punishment by Fyodor Dostoyevsky.
 It was screened in the Un Certain Regard section at the 1994 Cannes Film Festival.
 The film was selected as the Peruvian entry for the Best Foreign Language Film at the 67th Academy Awards, but was not accepted as a nominee.